All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Surgery creates controlled trauma.
 Your surgeon repairs or removes damaged tissue, but your body must then heal the incisions, rebuild connective tissue, and resolve the inflammation caused by the procedure.
 This healing process involves complex biological cascades that can take weeks or months.

 Peptides may support several aspects of this process.
 BPC-157 has been studied for its potential to promote angiogenesis, the formation of new blood vessels that deliver oxygen and nutrients to healing tissue.
 TB-500 may help cells migrate to damaged areas and support tissue remodeling.
-GHK-Cu may promote collagen synthesis, which is essential for wound closure and scar formation.
+GHK-Cu may promote collagen synthesis, which is important for wound closure and scar formation.

 The timing of peptide therapy relative to surgery matters.
 Most providers recommend starting peptide therapy after the immediate post-operative period, typically once your surgeon clears you from the acute recovery phase.
 Some providers begin peptides 1-2 weeks before scheduled surgery to prepare the body for healing, though this approach requires coordination with your surgical team.